Stade des Martyrs: From Stade Kamanyola to Stade des Martyrs de la Pentecôte

 Following the ousting of Mobutu from power by AFDL (Alliance des Forces Démocratiques pour la Libération du Congo-Zaïre) led by Laurent-Désiré Kabila in 1997, the stadium was renamed "Stade des Martyrs de la Pentecôte" in memory of four ministers purged by Mobutu Sese Seko and hanged at the site on 2 June 1966: Évariste Kimba, Jérôme Anany, Emmanuel Bamba, and Alexandre Mahamba.
-Tragedy revisited the venue in 1998 during the Second Congo War, when government troops opened fire during a football match between AS Vita Club and Daring Club Motema Pembe, resulting in four fatalities.
+In 1998, during the Second Congo War, the venue again became the scene of violence when government troops opened fire during a football match between AS Vita Club and Daring Club Motema Pembe, leaving four people dead.

-On 5 December 2004, the Democratic Republic of the Congo achieved its first victory over South Africa in a historic match at the Stade des Martyrs.
+On 5 December 2004, Congo achieved its first victory over South Africa in a historic match at the Stade des Martyrs.
 On 12–14 October 2012, the venue played host to the 14th summit of the Organisation internationale de la Francophonie.
-From 28 July to 6 August 2023, the Stade des Martyrs presided over the IXes Jeux de la Francophonie, a notable multi-sport event, marking the first occasion that the games were held in the Democratic Republic of the Congo.
+From 28 July to 6 August 2023, it presided over the IXes Jeux de la Francophonie, a notable multi-sport event, marking the first occasion that the games were held in the country.